 - Extraordinary students from other institutions with strong support by a UW Law faculty member who agrees to chair the student’s Ph.D. committee, provided their application is as competitive as those from UW Law candidates.

-The application process to the PhD Program is online through the University of Washington Graduate School.
-Fill out an online application, upload the following documents (or mail directly to the program), designate recommenders and pay the application fee.
+The application process to the Ph.D.
+Program is online through the University of Washington Graduate School.
+Fill out an online application, upload the following documents, designate recommenders, and pay the application fee.

-- Official Transcripts and Degree Statement (including date of graduation and title of academic degree awarded) from all colleges and universities attended.
-Please also upload transcripts for in-progress degrees, and also for degrees that you did not complete.
-Admitted students will be required to have one of their official transcripts with degree statement (usually LLM) sent directly to the UW from the degree granting institution for verification.
+- Transcripts and Degree Statements (including date of graduation and title of academic degree awarded) from all colleges and universities attended.
+This includes transcripts for in-progress degrees and also for degrees that were attempted but not completed.
+Admitted students will be required to have one of their official transcripts with degree statement (usually LL.M.) sent directly to the UW Graduate School from the degree granting institution for verification.

 International and foreign-educated applicants are expected to have a high level of ability in reading, writing and delivering presentations in English.

-Submit English Language Proficiency scores or documentation that satisfies the TOEFL exemption policy, which can be viewed here.
-Have ETS send your official TOEFL score sent electronically to Institution Code #4854.
+- Have ETS send your official TOEFL score electronically using Institution Code #4854.

 - Have Duolingo electronically report your score to the UW.